 Cycling is a great way to combine a quad and cardio workout.
 Indoor cycling classes, also known as spin, are group classes on stationary bikes led by an instructor.
 If you’re new to cycling, we recommend starting out with some guided spin classes.
 Ask your instructor to help you set up your bike properly and watch others for guidance in the beginning.

 Leg Curls (Hamstrings)

-The hamstring muscles are located at the back of the top half of the legs.
-The best way to isolate the hamstring muscles and really make them work is to use a lying leg curl machine.
-For this machine, you lay facedown on the machine’s bench.
-The bench is peaked so that your quads are resting on an upward slope and your torso is resting on a downward slope.
-On one end of the machine there is a bar for which the weight resistance can be adjusted.
-Puts your ankles below the bar and then lifts the bar up by pulling your feet toward the gluteus maximus and medius muscles.
+On this machine, you lay face down on its bench, which is peaked so that your quads are resting on an upward slope and your torso is resting on a downward slope.
+On one end of the machine, there is a bar with adjustable weight resistance.
+Place the backs of your ankles below the bar and then lift the bar up by pulling your feet towards the glute muscles as you exhale.
 The movements of the lower leg should be slow and controlled.

 Calf Press (Calves)